krishicks/krishicks.com/content/post/pipeline-design-with-concourse.md

       path: unpacked-release
       ...
  ```

+*N.B.
+You can also use [input_mapping](https://concourse.ci/task-step.html#input_mapping) to achieve a similar result. `input_mapping` differs in that in renames the resources for only a specific task rather than for all downstream tasks.*

 Additionally, to avoid duplicating the definition of the generic task in the pipeline YAML, the definition has been split into its [own file](https://github.com/pivotalservices/goulash/blob/master/ci/unpack-release.yml) by using the [file](http://concourse.ci/task-step.html#file) attribute on the task step.